The aim of this article is to help troubleshoot read-only documents that do not allow you to enable editing.

 - Click the Remove Files button

-For more information on how to set up the automatic deletion of temporary files, click here.
+For more information on temporary files, click here.